Optimists expect 125 cars at the annual Mountain Mania Car Show

 So far more than 60 cars have been preregistered, and the Optimists anticipate 125 cars by Saturday.

-Cars will be judged across 22 categories, including Decade awards from 1920 and earlier through 2010 and newer, and a grand champion voted for by the participants; Best Interior; Best Engine; Best Pickup Truck; Best Off Road; Most Unique and the coveted People’s Choice award voted for by spectators.
+Cars will be judged across 22 categories, including Decade awards from 1920 and earlier through 2010 and newer; a grand champion, voted for by the participants; Best Interior; Best Engine; Best Pickup Truck; Best Off Road; Most Unique; and the coveted People’s Choice award, voted for by spectators.

 Awards will be distributed starting at 2 p.m.